Faizan Haq is a professor for several courses at Buffalo State College and at the University at Buffalo.

 i.
 Intercultural Communication (SPC 311)

-Undergraduate level course that deals with complexities of intercultural communication.
+The undergraduate-level course deals with the complexities of intercultural communication.
 Students learn the analytical approach to understand the process and skills to apply for desirable outcomes in intercultural exchanges.

 ii.
 Organizational Communication (SPC 407)